phildenhoff/logseq-slipbox/readme.md

 ## Setup

+You'll need to set up the Docker container to run the slipbox server, and add the plugin to Logseq.

-Deploy the docker container, add it to your Tailscale net, and you're good to go!
+For the server, deploy the docker container, add it to your Tailscale net, and you're good to go!

 ### 1. Download the container